-On assignments in Finland, food allowance in the amount of EUR 13,50 is paid if catering is not organized by the Defence Forces.
+On assignments in Finland, food allowance of EUR 13.50 is paid if catering is not organized by the Defence Forces.
 In this case, catering refers to a warm meal (lunch or dinner) when meals would normally be served at the garrison.
 The compensation is payable for two meals per travel day in case no lunches or dinners are served to conscripts.
-The food allowance doesn't depend on the length of the assignment anymore.
+The food allowance doesn't depend on the length of the assignment.

-For an assignment abroad, a sum of EUR 30 is paid for each day from the beginning of the trip in case no catering is arranged by the Defence Forces.
+For an assignment abroad, a sum of EUR 30.00 is paid for each day from the beginning of the trip in case no catering is arranged by the Defence Forces.

-The accommodation allowance is EUR 55.00 for each assignment during which at least 4 hours between 21.00-06.00 have been used for things other than travelling.
+The accommodation allowance is EUR 55.00 for each assignment of which at least 4 hours between 21:00 and 06:00 have been used for other than travel.
 On foreign assignments the allowance is EUR 100.00.
 If the actual expenses during the assignment are more than the above, only the Defence Command can authorize payment.